Updated: Jul 25, 2021

-In a longitudinal scientific study on the non-judicial side of these experiences called social and emotional voidology, category 2 is a difference of 4 pain points (2 social standing pain points and 2 emotional pain points).
-Which makes sense because it's a known adversarial system of attrition.
+In a longitudinal scientific study (called voidology) on the non-judicial side of these experiences, category 2 is a difference of between 4 pain points (2 social standing pain points and 2 emotional pain points) and 6 pain points.
+Which makes sense because it's a known adversarial system of attrition with permanent ripple effects.
 Where the biggest budgets typically win.
-But unrepresented eye witnesses report time and time again that it feels like they never have a voice, they are never heard by decision-makers, and they are always impacted negatively every time they try to raise their hands and show evidence or proof of truth.

-Imagine you're a student in an altercation on the playground or on social media and one side has a parent or MMA expert backing them up and the other side doesn't.
+Imagine that you're a student at school and one group of children have a teacher and other students do not get a teacher.
+Or imagine that you're a student in an altercation on the playground or on social media and one side has a parent who's an MMA fighting expert backing them up, and the other side doesn't.
 The side without representation can be pained and never comforted more than the side with representation.
 They can be pained even when they express not wanted to fight.
 In other words, pressed and pressed but never authentically included.
 Straight cancelled for trying.

-3. Dissolution cases where no family member is represented (categorized -1 v -1 - pronounced "minus one versus minus one):
+3. Dissolution cases where no family member is represented (numerically -1 v -1 - pronounced "minus one versus minus one):

-4. Two family members are represented equally (categorized +1 v +1, or an "up & up" experience).
+4. Two family members are represented equally (numerically +1 v +1, or an "up & up" experience).

 5. One family members is represented times two and the other party is represented (+2 v +1):